junglechief87/Sonic-Mania-Randomizer-Custom-Game-Maker/README.md

 -Only in Press Garden Act 2, the monitors will still show their default images when frozen in ice, if Power Up Shuffle is on.
 If you break the ice you will see the correct monitor image.
 This is obviously an issue with the game having specific assest for monitors frozen in ice.

 -It has been reported that the randomizer will not work if background pausing is disabled in Sonic Mania.
 Make sure background pausing is enabled.

+-When activating super as a mini character in MMZ2, the super music will not be disabled.

+-Deactivating super music appears to deactivate the drowning music too.

+-There was a bug where it would spawn the player inside the wall when going to the boss scene for LRZ2 Mania Mode as Knuckles while in Encore Mode.
+You will notice that the Boss fights for LRZ2 always takes place in the Encore version, which is just a palette swap, now.
+This prevents this bug.

+-There is some odd issue with how continues work with encore set.
+Often it will just spawn you back at the alst checkpoint when you die with the timer where it was at previously, not sure what causes this but it really doesn't hurt how Encore works, so for now consider it a nice help that you don't game over, you might have to watch for timer overs now though.